-currently or in the future, ly and to whom we hold it a responsibility (legal, a those who are key drivers for Juhayna operational decision-mak- ing. those whose perspectives can ignite new understanding, opportunities or challenges.
-Also those who do exist but they are by nature voiceless: new technologies, future generations or the environment. --- -- -- ---
+currently or in the future, those whose perspectives can ignite new understanding, opportunities or challenges.
+Also those who do exist but they are by nature voiceless: new technologies, future generations or the environment. ----------------------------- ---

 We have identified our stakeholders under four categories, each reflecting the above four attributes and relationships with Juhayna: